FadelOthman142/bugbounty-toolkit/README.md

 It is your responsibility to ensure compliance with all applicable laws, regulations, and policies in your jurisdiction.

-Unauthorized use of this toolkit may result in criminal or civil penalties.
+((""Unauthorized use of this toolkit may result in criminal or civil penalties"")).
 ---
 ## 🚀 Installation